 SIMON & SCHUSTER

-Simon & Schuster hops into fall with Rabbit & Robot by Andrew Smith, in which Cager is stranded on his father’s lunar-cruise ship with insane robots; Nate Expectations by Tim Federle, completing the trilogy about aspiring Broadway star Nate; Plum by Sean Hayes and Scott Icenogle, illus. by Robin Thompson, exploring how the Sugar Plum Fairy got her wings; Broken Ornament by Tony DiTerlizzi, chronicling what happens when a beloved Christmas ornament breaks; and Sulwe by Lupita Nyong’o, in which the award-winning actress tells the tale of a girl from Kenya who wants to lighten her skin because her complexion is darker than anyone else’s in her family.
+Simon & Schuster hops into fall with Rabbit & Robot by Andrew Smith, in which Cager is stranded on his father’s lunar-cruise ship with insane robots; Nate Expectations by Tim Federle, completing the trilogy about aspiring Broadway star Nate; Plum by Sean Hayes and Scott Icenogle, illus. by Robin Thompson, exploring how the Sugar Plum Fairy got her wings; and Broken Ornament by Tony DiTerlizzi, chronicling what happens when a beloved Christmas ornament breaks.

 Aladdin breaks the glass ceiling with Limitless by Leah Tinari, celebrating iconic pioneering American women; Lost Cities #7 by Shannon Messenger, another adventure for Sophie, a girl who discovers she is from a parallel world; Morphling (working title) by Ryan Calejo, a middle-grade fantasy based on Hispanic folklore, legends, and myths from the Iberian Peninsula and Central and South America; Dork Diaries #14 by Renée Russell; and This Christmas by Tom Booth, in which a chipmunk learns the true meaning and message of Christmas.